Bennet Cosponsored Bipartisan Legislation

 The bill includes a bipartisan proposal supported by Bennet that would enlist private sector technology companies to assist the VA in assessing and fixing problems with its scheduling system that have led to the extreme delays.

-This bill also would:
+The bill also would:

-- Provide for the immediate firing of poorly-performing senior officials, while also including an expedited appeals process to prevent the new authority from being abused for political purposes or other reasons.
+- Provide for the firing of poorly-performing senior officials, while also including an expedited appeals process to prevent the new authority from being abused for political purposes or other reasons.

 Since news of systemic problems within the Veterans Health Administration was brought to light, Bennet has urged VA leadership to quickly assess the problems and make the necessary changes to address them.
-Last month, he joined members of the Colorado delegation in requesting the administration to provide results of the VA’s internal audit relating to Colorado facilities.
+Last month, he joined members of the Colorado delegation in requesting the administration provide results of the VA’s internal audit relating to Colorado facilities.
 He also requested that the VA Inspector General include all facilities that serve veterans in Colorado in its ongoing investigation.
-Last week, Bennet joined a bipartisan group of senators in urging the administration to accept assistance from technology companies to help fix the broken VA scheduling system.
+Bennet also joined a bipartisan group of senators in urging the administration to accept assistance from technology companies to help fix the broken VA scheduling system.
 Additionally, at Bennet’s request, the Inspector General has launched an investigation into the planning, contract award, construction and overall management of the new VA hospital in Aurora, which has been plagued by delays.